01100001/01100001.github.io/_posts/2016-02-12-rtorrent-seedbox.md

 	sudo rm -rf ~/tmp
 	mkdir ~/tmp

-And configure `ufw` to allow traffic through the port(s) defined in our rTorrent configuration (see rtorrent.rc):
+And configure `ufw` to allow traffic through the port(s) defined in our rTorrent configuration (see rtorrent.rc).
+For example:

-	ufw allow 49164
+	sudo ufw allow 54321

 ### Sources